ethereum-optimism/design-docs/plasma-mode.md

 ```

 Commitment Status Definitions:
-- `OptimisticOK` means that the commitment is assumed to be valid, but could be challenged & invalidated later
+- `AssumedValid` means that the commitment is assumed to be valid, but could be challenged & invalidated later
 - `ConfirmedValid` means that the commitment cannot be invalidated on the given L1 chain
 - `ConfirmedInvalid` means that the commitment has been invalidated & will not become valid on the given L1 chain